 In 2016, the interministerial action plan entitled "Bien-être et santé des jeunes" ("Youth Well-Being and Health") in France pursued several objectives including enabling professionals to better identify the signs of suffering in adolescents and refer them immediately to professionals.
 The plan, which was based on the conclusions of a report, led to the implementation of a trial called "The Youth Health Pass", to facilitate young people's access to psychologists in the private sector.
 Ten sessions are covered by the Assurance Maladie (French public health insurance agency), including 2 sessions with the parents.
 The 2011-2015 "psychiatry and mental health" plan highlights the priority given to combating inequalities in access to treatment to improve care for people.
 Measures to encourage equal access to high-quality care, regardless of where a person lives and their social situation, are proposed in this framework.
-Lastly, in 2017, the Défenseure des enfants (Defender of Children) encouraged the public authorities to effectively seek the views of children and adolescents prior to developing the national health strategy 2017-2022.
+Lastly, in 2017, the Défenseure des enfants (Children's Ombudsman) encouraged the public authorities to take steps to obtain the views of children and adolescents as part of work on developing the national health strategy 2017-2022.